Personal contract hire explained

 With both PCH and PCP you pay an initial sum followed by monthly payments.

 But with PCH you’re only ever renting the vehicle, whereas with PCP you’re actually paying off the depreciation of the car.

 The major difference, however, comes at the end of the agreement.

-With PCH, at the end of the fixed term you simply give the car back to the finance company.
+At the end of a PCH contract you simply give the car back to the finance company.

 With PCP, on the other hand, you’re given the option of taking ownership of the vehicle.
-You do this by paying what’s known as the agreed guaranteed minimum future value, or balloon payment.
+You do this by paying what’s commonly known as a balloon payment.

 What are the pros of PCH?

 There are a number of advantages to PCH compared with, say, PCP or owning a car outright.

 The first is that monthly payments for a comparable vehicle tend to be cheaper with PCH than PCP.